-Orders is renovating a classic Chicago bungalow into a bright contemporary live/work space full of unexpected details.
+Orders renovated a Chicago bungalow into a bright contemporary live/work space full of unexpected details.
 Throughout, a series of openings – portals

 –